smart-facility/cognicity-reports-powertrack/README.md

 ===========
 **Open Source GeoSocial Intelligence Framework**

-####cognicity-reports: NodeJS app to collect unconfirmed reports from Twitter and send verification requests.
+####cognicity-reports-powertrack: NodeJS app to collect unconfirmed reports from Twitter via Gnip PowerTrack and send verification requests.

 ### About
-Cognicity-reports is the NodeJS reports module for the CogniCity framework, responsible for collecting relevant tweets, and sending users verification messages via Twitter.
+Cognicity-reports-powertrack is the NodeJS reports module for the CogniCity framework, responsible for collecting relevant tweets via Gnip PowerTrack, and sending users verification messages via Twitter.
 For detailed framework documentation see [http://cognicity.info](http://cognicity.info).

 ### Dependencies
 * NodeJS version 0.10.12 or later